Drugmaker Teva fuelled opioid addiction in New York, jury finds

 If the verdict stands, it could put pressure on Teva to reach a nationwide settlement with other states and local governments over opioid claims.

-Teva at trial attributed a surge in opioid prescriptions to a change in medical standards of care emphasising pain treatment beginning in the 1990s.
+Teva attributed a surge in opioid prescriptions to a change in medical standards of care emphasising pain treatment beginning in the 1990s, the court heard.

 US officials have said that by 2019, the health crisis had led to nearly 500,000 opioid overdose deaths over two decades.

-More than 100,000 people died from drug overdoses during the 12-month period ending April 2021, the US Centres for Disease Control and Prevention said in a report in November, a record driven in large part by deaths from opioids like fentanyl.
+More than 100,000 people died from drug overdoses during the 12-month period ending April last year, the US Centres for Disease Control and Prevention said in a report last November, a record driven in large part by deaths from opioids like Fentanyl.

-Other defendants in the case settled before or during trial - major pharmacies, distributors McKesson, AmerisourceBergen and Cardinal Health, and drugmakers Johnson & Johnson, Endo International and AbbVie.
+Other defendants in the case settled before or during trial, including major pharmacies, distributors McKesson, AmerisourceBergen and Cardinal Health, and drugmakers Johnson & Johnson, Endo International and AbbVie.

-AbbVie's settlement, for US$200 million, came at the very end of the trial, on the day of closing arguments.

 The settlement with J&J and the distributors was part of a nationwide deal worth up to US$26 billion.
 Teva did not take part in that deal.